Hastinapur: Earliest period: to c. 500 BCE

+Portrayal in the Mahabharata

 In the Mahabharata, Hastinapur is portrayed as the capital of the Kuru kingdom of the Kauravas.
 Many incidents in the Mahabharata were set in the city of Hastinapur.
 According to the Mahabharata, the 100 Kaurava brothers were born in this city to their mother, Queen Gandhari, the wife of King Dhritarashtra.
 On the bank of the Budhi Ganga, two places near Hastinapur (Draupadi Ghat and Karna Ghat) reference Mahabharata personages.